Headaches during menopause – causes and lifestyle solutions

 Headaches are one of the most common symptoms of menopause and can be very debilitating.
 The most common type of headache experienced is a migraine as it is most closely linked to fluctuations in hormones.
+According to the Migraine Trust, the few studies that have been conducted found that the menopause makes migraines worse for up to 45% of women.
 A migraine is the most intense type of headache, compared to tension and sinus headaches which are the other two most common types.

 In addition to changes in hormone levels, migraine headaches can also be caused by a combination of factors although research is still inconclusive as to the root cause.
 Lifestyle ‘triggers’ such as stress, artificial stimulants, lack of sleep, alcohol and certain food types or lack of food types can also be factors.

 Typically, a migraine will cause a moderate to severe throbbing or pulsating pain on one side of the head.
 When a migraine is accompanied by sensitivity to light, blurred vision, nausea and mental confusion, it’s known as a migraine ‘with aura.’
 When this happens it can take you out of action completely and you may need to take yourself off to a quiet, dark and cool place while it passes.
 Migraines can last from a day up to several days depending on the severity.
 Placing a cool pack on your head at the root of the pain can often help to lessen some of the pain.
 The intensity, frequency and associated symptoms of migraine headaches differ amongst sufferers.